 |Will getting up on his board|

 Although we had packed a lot of adventure into a few days in San Diego, we also were able to visit La Jolla which is known as the Jewel of San Diego and a great place to visit with kids.
 We took a taxi to the area known as the Children’s Pool which is a beach as well as a great place to visit some seals.
 The kids loved watching the wild seals and walking in the sand near where they were hanging out in the water.
 After that we headed along the coast to the area known as La Jolla Cove which has interesting tide pools and a lot of sea lions.
-The kids loved splashing in the water and swimming near the sea lions and had fun walking along the tide pools.
+The kids loved splashing in the water and swimming near the sea lions and had fun walking along with the tide pools.
 They also had a great time watching some of the amateur kayakers.
 There were many near the shore, and I think kayak tour packages like www.everydaycalifornia.com/products/kayaking-tours have attracted a lot of people to these water adventures.